waynemoir/waynemoir.com/_posts/2011-03-16-technical-web-typography.md

 ---
 title: Technical Web Typography
-author: wayne.moir
 layout: default
 categories:
-- Typography
+- Web development
 tags:
 - CSS
 - Typography
 ---
-#
+# Technical Web Typography

 Typography is a design element that has always fascinated me, when done well it instantly impresses and makes communicating the message appear effortless.
 Good typography is something I have always strived for, but is often the element that I am least satisfied with in my designs; no matter how hard I work at it I never seem to be able to get it quite right.